max-kk/ajax-login-registration-modal-popup/readme.txt

 == Changelog ==

+= VER 2.15 - 27/10/2020 =

+- "redirect_to" param can be passed to the inline shortcode
+- Warning if the WP settings & browser url Scheme or Domain doesn't math

 = VER 2.14 - 15/07/2020 =

 - Limit Login Attempts Reloaded tweak (each login attempt decrease limit count to 2)